tharma133/Intern-task/README.md

 # Anime Maze

 This app is about animation which you can see how much episodes,movies are there for that animation.
-This was created using HTML,CSS and React and Pie chart was created using FusionChart
+This was created using HTML,CSS and React and Pie chart was created using FusionCharts

 This app has two pages 1) Home page 2) Details Page